Offshore NW Europe

 Vessel and trenching asset tracks

-Independent and re-playable record of project activities, trenching performance and vessel movements.
+Independent, re-playable record of project activities, including trenching performance and vessel movements.

-A single source of individual and multi-project data securely hosted in the cloud, available 24/7/365 and accessible by any authorised user with internet-enabled devices including laptop, tablet and smart phone.
+Easy access to data: A single source of individual and multi-project data, securely hosted in the cloud, available 24/7/365 to any authorised user with access to the internet.

-Improved scheduling and forecasting, based upon actual performance data in the field.
+Improved scheduling and forecasting: Project planning is based upon actual performance data in the field.

-Optimal support and communications between offshore and onshore teams, problem-solving using common datasets.
+Efficient onshore technical support and communications: Problem-solving between offshore and onshore teams can now use common datasets.